 To be double sure you can use technical indicators.
 We will have a thorough discussion of how to use the technical indicators to find the right entry and exit points in the next article.

-- Trading Strategy is a set of predefined rules used by traders to buy and sell stocks.
+- Intraday Trading Strategies are a set of predefined rules used by traders to buy and sell stocks.

 - When the stock changes its direction, it forms a pivot point.

 - A pivot high is formed when the stock peaks while moving upwards and turns its direction.